Skip to main content

 Negotiator of the Year Award - Negotiation and Conflict Management Collaborative

-The INSEAD Negotiator Award recognises an outstanding INSEAD alumnus who embodies the successful impact of Value Negotiation in their career and life, as well as on those around them.
-This prestigious honour is awarded to individuals who consistently apply collaborative, win-win strategies in business and beyond, nurturing trust, fostering dialogue, and delivering shared success.
+The INSEAD Negotiator Award recognises alumni who demonstrate the power and impact of Value Negotiation in their professional and personal lives, as well as in the communities around them.
+This prestigious honour celebrates individuals who consistently apply collaborative, win-win strategies in business and beyond—nurturing trust, fostering dialogue, and delivering shared success.

-From navigating simple to complex deals, aligning diverse stakeholders, or even resolving conflict across cultures, the awardee will be someone whose negotiation approach delivers real-world impact, no matter how small or local, and serves as a model for others.
-We specifically seek those who achieve sustainable results without relying on power to coerce or obligate others, demonstrating that Value Negotiation is a conscious choice for superior and sustainable outcomes.
+Whether navigating complex deals, aligning diverse stakeholders, or resolving conflicts across cultures, award recipients are individuals whose negotiation approach delivers meaningful real-world impact—large or small, global or local—and serves as a model for others.
+We particularly seek those who achieve sustainable results without relying on power to coerce or obligate others, demonstrating that Value Negotiation is a conscious choice for superior and enduring outcomes.

 Be an optimist, have a collaboration mindset, and stay curious — because the world needs negotiators who create value together.